DTU-Nanolab-materials-discovery/nomad-oasis-image/README.md

     cd nomad-oasis-image
     ```

-3. _On Linux only,_ recursively change the owner of the `.volumes` directory to the nomad user (1000)
+3. Create `.volumes` directories

+    Since we are using a symlink for the file system on the production server the directory structure in the `.volumes` directory cannot be version controlled.

+    The following directories need to be created for running the oasis

+    ```
+    .volumes
+    ├── fs
+    │   ├── north
+    │   │   └── users
+    │   ├── public
+    │   ├── staging
+    │   └── tmp
+    └── mongo
+    ```

+    There is a bash script for doing this on Linux:
     ```sh
+    source ./scripts/create-volumes.sh
+    ```

+4. _On Linux only,_ recursively change the owner of the `.volumes` directory to the nomad user (1000)

+    ```sh
     sudo chown -R 1000 .volumes
     ```

-4. Pull the images specified in the `docker-compose.yaml`
+5. Pull the images specified in the `docker-compose.yaml`

     Note that the image needs to be public or you need to provide a PAT (see "Important" note above).